Lois wrote me:

 Scrim scram scraddle-o

 I’m wondering if it may be English, as ‘brow’ doesn’t seem as likely to turn up in an American song (surmise).

 This article was posted on Monday, April 30th, 2007 at 5:14 pm and is filed under British Children's Songs, Canada, Children's Songs, Countries & Cultures, England, English, Languages, Questions, Readers Questions, United Kingdom.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “Is Anyone Familiar with a Song with the Line “”With My Whim Wham Whaddle-o””?”